faithfulco/mlran/2_collected_samples_metadata/README.md

 ---
 ### 3. `mlran_dataset_metadata.csv`

-This file is part of the **MLRan dataset**.
+This file contains the metadata of the **MLRan dataset**.
 It includes metadata that correlates **sample IDs** to cryptographic hashes, classification labels (e.g. ransomware vs. goodware) and other metadata.

 #### **Columns**